EU hawks unlikely to give up on Russia-tourist ban

 "There are plenty of ideas floating around," an EU diplomat said.

-"It may be that only certain categories of Russians will be covered [by the new costs and admin burden] in the end," he said.
+"It may be that only certain categories of Russians will be covered [by the new costs and administrative burden] in the end," he said.
 "Or, that in future there could be a limited number of Russian tourist visas issued by the EU each year," he added.

 Another EU source said there was pressure to exclude young Russian people from any visa restrictions: "There's some kind of obsession in EU decision-making circles about Russian youth — under 25s."

-"But most Russian soldiers murdering and raping people in Ukraine are under 25s," the source said.
-"We have to get rid of this idea that this is just 'Putin's war' not a wider Russian war," he added, referring to Russian president Vladimir Putin.
+"But most Russian soldiers murdering and raping people in Ukraine are under 25," the source said.
+"We have to get rid of this idea that this is just 'Putin's war', not a wider Russian war," he added, referring to Russian president Vladimir Putin.

 "I expect that separate talks on a full ban on Russian tourists will only kick off on the back of Wednesday's decision," an EU diplomat said.